ADDONS / SCALES

 - modified NIHSS

-- administer the items in the order listed, do not go back to change scores
+- administer the items in the order listed, and do not go back to change scores

 - follow the instructions provided for each item